linwoodc3/linwoodc3.github.io/_drafts/2017-10-15-Taking-the-Pulse-of-Worldwide-News--Media-Using-GDELT.md

 ## The Data Science Detour: Analyzing GDELT data

 Our narrative ended with a lot of unanswered questions about Paddock, but our code tutorial answered several questions regarding `gdeltPyR` and GDELT.
 We learned GDELT is a service that monitors print, broadcast, and web news media all over the world in over 100 languages.
 We also learned the `gdeltPyR` library provides a Pythonic pathway to query GDELT's parsed news data.
 Then, we used `gdeltPyR` to get a tidy, time-enabled data news data set about the Las Vegas event, which ultimately provided all the data to see how the event evolved.
+As stated, my example is trivial and focused on a U.S. problem; we could have easily picked a similar event in some remote part of the world and had similar results.

-Up until now, our coding was utilitarian in nature.
-We were focused on defining and downloading the GDELT data we wanted.
-To cross into data science, we need to extract knowledge or insights from our GDELT data that could drive a decision.
-The goal is to create a data product.
-Data products  derive their value from data and generate more data by influencing human behavior or by making inferences or predictions upon new data.
-Therefore, we will use GDELT data to answer several questions where the answers can drive human or business decisions.
+Up until now, our coding was utilitarian in nature;  it was focused on defining and downloading the GDELT data we wanted.
+To cross into the realm of data science, we need to extract knowledge or insights from our GDELT data that could drive a decision.
+In data science, the goal is to create a data product.
+Data products <a href="https://www.goodreads.com/author/quotes/8647128.Benjamin_Bengfort" target="_blank">derive their value from data and generate more data by influencing human behavior or by making inferences or predictions upon new data</a>.
+In this section, we use GDELT data to answer questions where the answers could be used to drive human or business decisions.

-For the questions, feel free to pause and try your solution before continuing.
+While reading, feel free to pause and try your solution before continuing to my solution.
+These are simple questions so give it a try.

 ### Question 1: Who Produced the Most Articles About the Las Vegas Active Shooter Event?

-With the analytic power of Python `pandas` and regex, we can identify the news source with the highest original production (unique urls).
+With the analytic power of Python `pandas` and <a href="https://en.wikipedia.org/wiki/Regular_expression" target="_blank">regex</a>, we can identify the news source with the highest original production (unique urls).
 As stated early on, one problem with GDELT is duplicates.
 A parsed news article can have multiple entries that use the exact same url.
 Moreover, the urls are unique in that they point to specific articles.
-However, we can use regex to strip the root URL from each record and then count occurrences.
-We need to strip the unique news provider from the URL and not just use URLs themselves.
+We can use regex to strip the root URL from each record and then count occurrences.
+To find our providers, we need to strip the base URL and not just use article URLs for analysis.
 I wrote some regex to accomplish both.
 Again, we use chained operations to get our desired output in one line of code.

 ```python
 import re